The annual ice cream

 23rd with a large gathering in attendance.
 Thanks to host Sarah

-Nutter for providing the ice cream and toppings.
-The ice cream was
+Glenna Nutter for providing the ice cream and toppings.
+The ice

-Family and homestead was given by Carleton Rand.
-The land was drawn
+Sanborn Family and homestead was given by Carleton Rand.
+The land

-by Joseph Simpson and sold to Charles McCoy, who earlier had settled
+was drawn by Joseph Simpson and sold to Charles McCoy, who earlier

-in the town prior to the lots being drawn, and warned out.
-The Indians
+had settled in the town prior to the lots being drawn, and warned

-burned his house down and captured his wife Isabella.
-Later, he
+out.
+The Indians burned his house down and captured his wife Isabella.

-applied for a tavern license, and in 1760 sold the property to Reuben
+Later, he applied for a tavern license, and in 1760 sold the property

-and Eliphalet Sanborn.
-Following Eliphalet's death, his son Josiah
+to Reuben and Eliphalet Sanborn.
+Following Eliphalet's death,

-lived on the homestead and raised a large family.
-The barn burned
+his son Josiah lived on the homestead and raised a large family.

-sold to Samuel Clark.
-Through the years before, the Sanborns lived
+early 1960's when sold to Samuel Clark.
+Through the years before,

-in Minnesota and Princeton, Ma, using the house usually part of
+the Sanborns lived in Minnesota and Princeton, Ma, using the house

-the time in the summer.
-Local residents were engaged during that
+usually part of the time in the summer.
+Local residents were engaged

 View from the Sanborn homestead